How to Align Sales and Marketing: A Guide to Smarketing

 Slingshot has a chat function that runs both on a task level and in context, group chat and 1-1, so nothing gets lost.
 You can also assign tasks directly from a chat, so no idea is ever lost.

-Slingshot has every project’s assets/communications in one place with limited access to the specific project or workspace.
+Slingshot has every project’s assets/communications in one place, providing full or limited access to the specific project or workspace.
 Slingshot unites every digital asset in one place, so your team can collaborate efficiently across all time zones and always have access to the most updated files.
 Your cloud providers are integrated into the app, allowing for the upload and/or linking to any file – so each team member has access to the most recently updated files.

 Clear Ownership and Task Tracking